Homicide investigation after early morning death at Waihi Beach

 Advertisement

-Emergency medical treatment was administered, but the man he died at the scene, police said.
+Emergency medical treatment was administered, but the man died at the scene, police said.

 A scene guard remains in place.